-The site is understood to have been used to deposit soil and beat washings and waste phosphogypsum from the fertiliser works in King's Lynn.
+The site is understood to have been used to deposit soil and beet washings from a former sugar beet factory and waste phosphogypsum from the fertiliser works in King's Lynn.
 Phosphogypsum is a by-product of the fertiliser production and is known to contain radioactive material and metals.
-The radio-nuclei have the potential to either be accumulated within the vegetation on the surface of the site or to be leached from the landfill into the fishing lake to the south.
-Additionally if the cover material has become eroded some powdered phosphogypsum may become available for inhalation either by the horses who use the paddock or the humans who tend the horses/work on the farm.
-Therefore it is considered that the probability of humans inhaling phosphogypsum particles is LIKELY.
+The radio-nuclei have the potential to either be accumulated within the crops on the surface of the site or to be leached from the landfill into the groundwater.
+Additionally if the cover material has become eroded some powdered phosphogypsum may become available for inhalation by humans who work on the farm and people who reside on the opposite side of the road.
+Therefore it is considered that the probability of humans inhaling or ingesting phosphogypsum particles is LOW.